benjaminho1998/facts-app/README.md

 3. Run `npm start`

 ### How to use
 Click on Cats, Pandas, or Kanye to set the setting.
 Default is Cats.
+Then click on the button to generate a fact or quote!